 - Your CV

-- A couple of paragraphs describing your research interests.
+- In no more than 2 paragraphs describe your research interests.
 Why do you want to pursue a PhD?
 What do you hope to achieve?
 How does your interest match the interests in our group?

-- If you already published your work in a peer-reviewed venue, include a link for us to be able to take a look at it.
+- If you already published your work in a peer-reviewed venue, include a link (or attachment).
 Sending us a link to an impressive GitHub profile is a big asset.
 If you have none of these, include an example independent project report or thesis.
 This will help us gauge your ability to coherently formulate problems and explain solutions.

 - Everything I wanted to know about C.S. graduate school at the beginning but didn’t learn until later.
 Azuma.
 1997-2017 (website)